kian79/Item-Recommendation/README.md

 1) Data set including Persian web pages and its information.
 2) The data set includes 20,000 articles from the Persian Wikipedia.
 3) Dataset of Digikala products that I have scrapped from its website with the help of  [this code](https://github.com/kian79/Digikala_Crawler).

-This project uses three different methods to offer products:
+This project also uses three different methods to offer products:
 1) Jaccard similarity
 2) Word2Vec
 3) TF-IDF